thefirstcircle/factorynull/_posts/2022-01-11-cobbler-for-bare-metal-provisioning.md

 Things are going well.
 However, this comes up during Cobbler Check:

-> 2. some network boot-loaders are missing from /var/lib/cobbler/loaders.
+>some network boot-loaders are missing from /var/lib/cobbler/loaders.
 If you only want to handle x86/x86_64 netbooting, you may ensure that you have installed a *recent* version of the syslinux package installed and can ignore this message entirely.
 Files in this directory, should you want to support all architectures, should include pxelinux.0, menu.c32, and yaboot.
 >

 Solution: